-(1) Meaning of "Annual Information Form" - Annual information form has the same meaning as "AIF" in National Instrument 51-102 Continuous Disclosure Obligations.
-Therefore, as set out in that definition, an annual information form can be a completed Form 51-102F2 Annual Information Form or, in the case of an SEC issuer (as defined in NI 51-102), a completed Form 51-102F2 or an annual report or transition report under the 1934 Act on Form 10-K, Form 10-KSB or Form 20-F.

-Option to Set Out Information in Annual Information Form - Form 51-102F2 Annual Information Form requires the information required by section 2.1 of NI 51-101 to be included in the annual information form.
+- (1) Meaning of "Annual Information Form" Annual information form has the same meaning as "AIF" in National Instrument 51-102 Continuous Disclosure Obligations.
+Therefore, as set out in that definition, an annual information form can be a completed Form 51-102F2 Annual Information Form or, in the case of an SEC issuer (as defined in NI 51-102), a completed Form 51-102F2 or an annual report or transition report under the 1934 Act on Form 10-K, Form 10-KSB or Form 20-F. - (2) Option to Set Out Information in Annual Information Form Form 51-102F2 Annual Information Form requires the information required by section 2.1 of NI 51-101 to be included in the annual information form.
 That information may be included either by setting out the text of the information in the annual information form or by incorporating it, by reference from separately filed documents.
 The option offered by section 2.3 of NI 51-101 enables a reporting issuer to satisfy its obligations under section 2.1 of NI 51-101, as well as its obligations in respect of annual information form disclosure, by setting out the information required under section 2.1 only once, in the annual information form.
 If the annual information form is on Form 10-K, this can be accomplished by including the information in a supplement (often referred to as a "wrapper") to the Form 10-K.

 A reporting issuer that elects to set out in full in its annual information form the information required by section 2.1 of NI 51-101 need not also file that information again for the purpose of section 2.1 in one or more separate documents.
-However, a reporting issuer that elects to follow this approach continues to be subject to the requirement tomust file, at the same time and on SEDAR, in the appropriate SEDAR category, thea notice in accordance with Form 51-101F4 (see section 2.2subsection 2.3(2) of NI 51-101).
+AHowever, a reporting issuer that elects to follow this approach should file its annual information form in accordance with usual requirements of securities legislation, and continues to be subject to the requirement to file, at the same time fileand on SEDAR, in the appropriate SEDAR category for NI 51-101 oil and gas disclosure, a notification that the information required under section 2.1 of NI 51-101 is included in the reporting issuer's filed annual information form.
+More specifically, the notification should be filed under SEDAR Filing Type: "Oil and Gas Annual Disclosure (NI 51-101)" and Filing Subtype/Document Type: "Oil and Gas Annual Disclosure Filing (Forms 51-101F1, F2 & F3)".
+Alternatively, the notification could be a copy of the news release mandated by section 2.2 of NI 51-101.
+If this is the case, the news release should be filed under SEDAR Filing Type: "Oil and Gas Annual Disclosure (NI 51-101)" and Filing Subtype/Document Type: "News Release (section 2.2 of NI 51-101)"., the notice in accordance with Form 51-101F4 (see section 2.2 of NI 51-101).

 This notification will assist other SEDAR users in finding that information.
 It is not necessary to make a duplicate filing of the annual information form itself under the SEDAR NI 51-101 oil and gas disclosure category.

-2.5 2.5 Reporting Issuer That Has With No Reserves
+2.5 Reporting Issuer That Has No Reserves